Apple Crisp Cheesecake

 This Apple Crisp Cheesecake drew rave reviews at our holiday party!
 Delicious enough for two of the guests to ask for a to-go slice!

 We had 20 of our dear neighbors over for a holiday appetizer party.
 Each couple brought a hearty appetizer, but I couldn’t resist adding a couple of desserts.
-Both this autumnal apple cheesecake and my la bete noire were hits!
+Both this autumnal Apple Cheesecake and my la bete noire (a flourless chocolate cake) were hits!